Development plans set out the long term vision for where development should and shouldn't happen in the places they cover.

 Development plans can consist of up to three parts:

 Our Development Plan Service Standard sets out how the Planning and Architecture Division will support planning authorities in preparing development plans.
 When the Service Standard was published in August 2016 a letter was sent to all Heads of Planning across Scotland and development plan teams.
 This was accompanied by a development plan preparation guide for authorities on the matters regularly raised by us.
+Although the Service Standard was published in 2016, it still guides how we handle development plans and related correspondence through the development plan gateway.

 Every year all planning authorities in Scotland produce a development plan scheme.
-This scheme sets out the programme for preparing and reviewing their development plans.
+This scheme sets out the programme for preparing and reviewing their local development plans.
 These can be found on planning authorities' websites.

 We encourage public engagement in the planning process.
 More information is available on the community involvement page.